 The Bug and The Hubby (and most of my family), like their broccoli fairly soft, so you’ll see that I steam it a bit before roasting it.
 If you like it a little firmer, you can just skip the steaming part, and maybe just roast it a bit longer.
 Mmm, the browned cheese and edges of the broccoli give it a toasty, nutty flavor, and the lemon adds a bit of tang.
 It is simple enough veggie side dish to make any day of the week, but special enough for a Sunday dinner.
 And it is one of our faves, so I hope you like it too.

-3. Zest the lemon and set aside about 1/2 T of the zest.
+- Zest the lemon and set aside about ½ Tablespoon of the zest.

-4. Toss the broccoli with the juice from the lemon, olive oil, salt, and pepper, and put in a glass or ceramic baking dish that has been sprayed with olive oil or cooking spray.
+- Toss the broccoli with the juice from the lemon, olive oil, salt, and pepper, and put in a glass or ceramic baking dish or spread on a baking sheet that has been sprayed with olive oil or cooking spray.